proitlab/BackOne-OpenWrt/README.md

 ./scripts/feeds install -a
 ```

-Now you can insert the zerotier package using a package feed (see `Add package by feed`) or add the package manually (see `Add package by hand`).
+Now you can insert the backone package using a package feed (see `Add package by feed`) or add the package manually (see `Add package by hand`).

 ### Add package by feed